rensbreur/Yvim/README.md

 * Copy `Yvim.app` to the `/Applications` folder.
 * Launch `Yvim.app` before or after starting Xcode.
-* When requested, give `Yvim` the Accessibility and Input monitoring permissions in System Preferences.
+* You will be requested to give `Yvim` the "Accessibility" and "Input monitoring" permissions in System Preferences.

 It is recommended to change to a block cursor style in Xcode in Preferences in the Themes tab.